python-useful-helpers/exec-helpers/README.rst

 ::

-    Python 3.4
     Python 3.5
     Python 3.6
     Python 3.7
     PyPy3 3.5+

-.. note:: For Python 2.7 and PyPy please use versions 1.x.x
+.. note:: For Python 2.7 and PyPy please use versions 1.x.x.
+For python 3.4 use versions 2.x.x

 This package includes: